Configure the BeyondTrust Remote Support SIEM Tool Plugin

 SIEM Tool Instance

-These are the fields and selections needed to configure the plugin for integration with the SIEM tool.
-Please see the individual SIEM installation guides for guidance on what values to provide.
+These are the fields and selections needed to configure the plugin for integration with your SIEM tool.
+Please see your SIEM installation guide for the values to provide.

 - Target SIEM System : Select the target SIEM tool from the list.